 These are roughly the 2 kinds of poppets in second stages (some brands still use their own kind of fitting):

 As you can see, you can’t adjust them with the same tool, because the fittings are different.

 The adjusting tool I use has one fitting on one end and the other on the other end.
 I only have to take the middle pressure meter of and put it on the other end.

 As we have set up the adjusting tool like we did in the picture above, the one with the second stage on it, with air pressure on, we turn the wheel on the adjusting tool to the left until the second stage starts blowing out air.
 Than slowly turn it right till the airflow stops.
 Than again turn it a little to the left to make sure the second stage starts blowing air as soon as we turn it just a very tiny little bit and turn it the same tiny little bit to the right to close the second stage again.

 After we did that we go breath a few times trough the second stage and press the purge button, to see if that all works well.
 After that little test we turn the wheel on the adjusting tool a little left again to see if it still starts blowing as soon as we turn that wheel.
 Of course we also turn it right again to just close the second stage again.
 Never turn it further than absolutely necessary.

 Of course we can also do this process by trial and error.
-Take the hose of the second stage, turn the poppet, put the hose back on and set pressure on it to see and hear what it does and keep on doing so till the second stage doesn’t blow air anymore, but that’s never as accurate as with an adjusting tool.
+Take the hose of the second stage, turn the poppet, put the hose back on and set pressure on it to see and hear what it does and keep on doing so till the second stage doesn’t blow air anymore, but that’s never as accurate as with an adjusting tool and a manometer.
 And it will cost us way more time to adjust our second stage.